Here are all my music reviews for 2001. Most of them are for records originally released in 2001.

 1. Fantomas: The Director’s Cut (10/10)

-It lures us in with a straight-up cover of The Godfather theme, but then things go crazy.
+It lures us in with what appears to be a straight-up cover of the theme from The Godfather theme, but then things go crazy.
 Rarely, if ever, has a a band so drastically reinvented so many famous and not so famous tracks while sticking so close to its sound.
 It’s just utterly incredible.

-Though I love everything (save the first track), the themes from Rosemary’s Baby, The Omen and Charade are probably the absolute highlights for me.
+Though I love everything, the themes from Rosemary’s Baby, The Omen and Charade are probably the absolute highlights for me.